-Unlike individual health insurance, group health insurance plans are chosen by the employer to be used by all of their full-time employees, regardless of each employee’s unique healthcare needs.
-Group health insurance is dependent on an individual’s employment.
+Unlike individual health insurance, the employer chooses group health insurance plans to be used by all of their full-time employees, regardless of each employee's unique healthcare needs.
+Group health insurance is dependent on an individual's employment.

 Health reimbursement arrangements (HRAs)

-HRAs are a formal health benefit that allow employers to reimburse their employees, tax-free, for individual insurance premiums and qualifying medical expenses.
+HRAs are a formal health benefit that allows employers to reimburse their employees, tax-free, for individual insurance premiums and qualifying medical expenses.

-Rather than paying an insurance company for a plan, whose costs typically rise every year, employers can fix their costs on a monthly basis by establishing a monthly allowance.
+Rather than paying an insurance company for a plan whose costs typically rise every year, employers can fix their costs every month by establishing a monthly allowance.

 Direct payments or taxable stipends

 Finally, small business owners will sometimes choose to simply give employees extra money for health expenses.
-You simply bump your employees’ pay, and you avoid having to put in the time or energy in choosing a plan and administering it.
+You simply bump your employees' pay, and you avoid having to put the time or energy into choosing a plan and administering it.

-This may seem like the easiest route, however, employers still have to be careful about compliance, as it’s not a formal health benefits plan.
-In addition, you’ll miss out on the tax-savings associated with offering a formal plan.
+Employers still have to be careful about compliance, as it's not a formal health benefits plan.
+In addition, you'll miss out on the tax savings associated with offering a formal plan like an HRA.

-Next, if you’re finding the health insurance world difficult to navigate, we recommend working with a trusted insurance broker or health insurance concierge service.
+Next, if you find the health insurance world challenging to navigate, we recommend working with a trusted insurance broker or health insurance concierge service.

 Brokers and agents who work for concierge services are licensed professionals that are knowledgeable about small and mid-sized organization health benefits options.
 They can help you navigate your options when things get confusing.